Thanksgiving is about being grateful for the precious gifts in your life, whether it’s friends and family, food, clothing, shelter, or being alive.

 If you are spending Thanksgiving at home, games are a great way to keep your loved ones occupied during the day.

-At night, after the Thanksgiving meal, try to indulge in some old-fashioned indoor games?
-For example, you can play a game of dice, charades, or cards so that everyone can participate.
+After the Thanksgiving meal, try to indulge in some old-fashioned indoor games at night?
+For example, you can play a game of dice, charades, or cards so everyone can participate.

 Connect with Distant Loved Ones